emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 archived solely for personal use, metadata will provide crucial context for future reuse.

-# Rule 8: Adopt the proper privacy protocols {-}
+# Rule 8: Adopt the Proper Privacy Protocols {-}

-In datasets where privacy is important, be sure to have a plan in place to protect data confidentiality.
+In datasets for which privacy is important, be sure to have a plan in place to protect data confidentiality.
 You should consider the different data stakeholders when developing privacy protocols for your data storage.
 These stakeholders include funding agencies, human subjects or entities, collaborators, and yourself.
-Both the NSF and NIH have data sharing policies in their grant guidelines to prevent sharing personally identifiable information, and to anonymize data on human subjects.
+Both the National Science Foundation (NSF) and National Institutes of Health (NIH) have data sharing policies in their grant guidelines to prevent sharing personally identifiable information, and to anonymize data on human subjects.

-In small datasets, a lookup table (protecting PII by removing it and replacing it with a unique id that maps to the sensitive data in an external dataset) is enough to anonymize a minimal amount of personal information.
+In small datasets, a lookup table (protecting PII by removing it and replacing it with a unique ID that maps to the sensitive data in an external dataset) is enough to anonymize a minimal amount of personal information.
 Hashing techniques are susceptible to a number of attacks, and all hashed data can eventually be determined.
 Famously,